I grew up in a European household with 3 brothers into motor sports. Needless to say that on Sundays, when the TV was on, Formula 1 was on.

 This post focuses on some of the social media techniques used by our friends at Conversant Media to best engage Twitter audiences.
 In just a few years, Zac and his team have become a serious player in the Australian digital media landscape.
 They have managed to build significant traffic – over half a million UBs/ month – and highly engaged audiences on their web properties: The Roar and Lost At E Minor.

-Use Twitter for what it’s meant for, passing information along.
-Keep your Tweets short to enable your followers to Retweet and add a lead-in message if they want to.
-3. Mix and match
+2. Be short and sweet Use Twitter for what it’s meant for, passing information along.
+Keep your Tweets short to enable your followers to Retweet and add a lead-in message if they want to.3.
+Mix and match